 Where our approach makes a huge difference is the way our engineers work with our usability designers.
 To ensure that the final FreeO2 product would function as envisioned, we started industrial design early in the process to consider factors such as overall size and where external connections should be made.
 We took all the human factors into consideration in the early design stages to create the best user experience.

 Using our integrated approach, the concept was defined in parallel with the engineering team working on the internal architecture for overall design synergy.
 Integrating these teams early ensures a smooth transition when moving to manufacturing.

 Our team managed all the physical aspects of development including hardware, mechanical, and industrial design, as well as digital components.
 The embedded software we developed provides critical safety functions to ensure that the device is working properly.

 The first prototype was used for testing, validation, and verification.
-After modifying the second prototype, the third prototype received CE approval in Europe, and is undergoing the FDA approval process.
+After modifying the second prototype, the third prototype received CE approval in Europe.

 “Working with Novo allowed us to quickly show investors a certified, effective, ready-to-market medical device that addresses critical human factors in a hospital environment.
 We’re moving forward with additional certification and collaborating with our Novo team on the next phase of development.”

 We can truly transform how you think about innovation.